Frequently Asked Questions

 In most cases, we're unable to begin any claims or benefits processes until a Veteran has officially separated and received their DD214 (Certificate of release or Discharge from Active Duty)

-However there is one exception : the Benefits Delivery at Discharge (BDD) program.
+However, there is one exception: the Benefits Delivery at Discharge (BDD) program.
 This allows eligible service members to file a claim before discharge, but only if:

-• They know their exact separation date
+- They know their exact separation date

-• They apply between 180 and 90 days prior to discharge
+- They apply between 180 and 90 days prior to discharge

-If you're within that window and meet the criteria, you may be able to start a BDD claim thought the VA.
+If you're within that window and meet the criteria, you may be able to start a BDD claim through the VA.
 Otherwise, we'll be happy to assist you with your claim once your discharge is complete and your DD214 is available.

 If you're a Veteran interested in learning more about your educational benefits, you have two options:

-• Speak with one of our Veterans Service Officers (VSO) in person.
+- Speak with one of our Veterans Service Officers (VSO) in person.
 They can help explain available programs and guide you through the application process.

-• Call the VA Education Hotline at 1-888-GI-BILL (1-888-442-4551).
+- Call the VA Education Hotline at 1-888-GI-BILL (1-888-442-4551).
 Representatives are available Monday through Friday 8:00 AM to 7:00 PM ET to answer questions and provide support.

 The discharge upgrade process is handled by the Department of Defense and not directly by MAVD.
 However, MAVD provides helpful resources to get you started.
 We can offer you the necessary application forms - DD149 or DD293 - along with a guide that explains the process.
 Once completed, your application must be submitted to your branch of service, as outlined in the form. https://www.va.gov/discharge-upgrade-instructions/introduction/